 What really got me though, was that someone else ascribed notoriety to this rather obscure band of earth – one that frankly most people wouldn’t give the time of day.
 I remember years ago my room mate and I used to look for the compass rosetta on the maps and say that’s exactly where we wanted to go – the place they put the rosetta, figuring there’s nothing there and no one cares.

-So I’ll load up, head out, bring a few cameras, some books, the tent, some firewood, coffee and plenty of film and see what I can see.
+So I’ll load up, head out, bring a few cameras, some books, a tent, some firewood, coffee and plenty of film and see what I can see.
 I’ll be back with a report in a few weeks.